Steven M. Sipple: Five quick thoughts on Big Ten's decision to cancel fall sports

 That was the preference of Ohio State athletic director Gene Smith, for one.

-Now, you wonder if all the other Power Five conferences will follow the Big Ten.
+Now, you wonder how many of the other Power Five conferences will follow the Big Ten (and Pac-12).

-If that's not the case, Big Ten leadership, most notably commissioner Kevin Warren, will face some difficult questions.

-Regardless of what other conferences decide, Warren had better be ready to answer some difficult questions.
+Regardless of what other conferences decide, Big Ten Commissioner Kevin Warren had better be ready to answer some difficult questions.

 As recently as two weeks ago, Moos told the Journal Star there had been virtually zero discussion in the Big Ten about moving the season to the spring.

+So, this move seems surprising, and perhaps hasty.
+I mean, it was made just six days after the Big Ten released its 2020 football schedule.
+Bizarre.

-"If it's an option, in my opinion, it's the last option," Moos said in late July.
+"If it's an option, in my opinion, it's the last option," Moos said in late July regarding the possibility of spring football.

 For one thing, he said, he worries about taxing players physically.